Updated March 11, 2016

-Writing a post in WordPress is pretty straightforward.
-Here are the basic steps, as well as some handy tips, to write a post.
+Writing and publishing a post in WordPress is pretty straightforward.
+Here are the basic steps, as well as some handy tips.

 Step 1: Login to WordPress

 You will have gotten your login information when you installed WordPress.
-To get to the login screen, simply go to YourDomain.com/admin in your browser.
+To get to the login screen for your WordPress site, simply type YourDomain.com/admin in your browser.

 Step 2: Open the Add New Post window